spatineo/log-anonymiser/README.md

 # How it works

 This tool works by detecting IP addresses in text files.
 It reads a file, anonymises the IP addresses and writes the output into a separate file.
 All IP addresses found on a single row will be anonymised.
 This approach means the tool is compatible with almost all access log file formats.

+When the tool resolves reverse DNS names, it will only return the top level public domain name (e.g. google.com for anything.google.com).
+This simplification is done only for DNS names with publicly available suffixes like com, net, de, co.uk, etc. DNS names with non-public suffixes are disregarded unless the flag --dns.allowprivate is used.
+If the flag is used, full DNS names without simplification are produced in the output log file.

 ## Example